dseyler/biv-me/README.md

 git submodule update --init
 ```

 This will update both biv-me and the deep learning models.
-If you would rather only update the deep learning models to the latest version, you can run
+If you would rather only update the deep learning models to the latest version without updating biv-me, you can run

 ```bash
 git submodule update --init --remote
 ```

-### *I have updated the deep learning models but they do not work as well on my data.
+### *I have updated the deep learning models but they perform worse on my data.
 How do I roll back to a previous version?*

-If you want to access any previous version of the deep learning models, you can visit the [deep learning model repository](https://github.com/UOA-Heart-Mechanics-Research/biv-me-dl-models) to find the tag for that version (e.g. v1.1).
+If you want to access any previous version of the deep learning models, you can visit the [deep learning model repository](https://github.com/UOA-Heart-Mechanics-Research/biv-me-dl-models) to find the tag for that version (e.g. v1.0).

 To roll back the models, you need to checkout the submodule at the version you want.
 To do so, type the following into your terminal, where 'tag' is the tag for the version of the models you want to roll back to.